gabriben/databricks-learnings/README.md

 ## install a package on a standard cluster from the pypi repository

-create a job -> associate a clsuter to it -> add a dependent  library, that was imported with the steps above.
+create a job -> associate a clsuter to it -> add a dependent library that was imported with the steps above.

 ## hyperparameter tuning